fabbriciocruz/kubernetes/AmazonEKS/Amazon_VPC_CNI_plugin.md

-# Amazon VPC CNI plugin: Increase the amount of available IP addresses for your Amazon EC2 EKS nodes
+# Amazon VPC CNI plugin and Prefix assignment: Increase the amount of available IP addresses for your Amazon EC2 EKS nodes

 ## References